 The problem: “The current extinction rate is tens to hundreds of times higher than the average over the past 10 million years – and it is accelerating … More than half of the world’s total GDP is moderately or highly dependent on nature and its services, and it is – therefore – exposed to nature loss” – WEF.
 As is clear, biodiversity loss is a critical issue that investors and the business community at large need to address.

-Our solution: Our biodiversity data solution estimates biodiversity impact, providing actionable insights.
+Our solution: Our biodiversity data solution estimates biodiversity impact of companies, investment portfolios, and value chains, providing actionable insights.

 Application: Our Biodiversity dataset can be used to assess the biodiversity impact of B2B interactions, investment portfolios and funds.
-Currently, it is being used by forward-thinking institutions – including a large Dutch bank and a large Dutch asset manager – to investigate the biodiversity impact of portfolios.
+Currently, it is being used by forward-thinking institutions – including large banks and asset managers – to investigate the biodiversity impact of their portfolios.

 What is biodiversity?
 The variety of natural life in the world.

 Why measure biodiversity impact?
 Biodiversity provides many services to society, such as cleaning the air or purifying water.
-However, biodiversity is rapidly declining, leading to a growing ecological overshoot.
+However, biodiversity is rapidly declining and overshooting related planetary boundaries.

 What causes biodiversity loss?
-In GID, we measure the biodiversity loss caused by land use, climate change, air pollution, and water pollution (we may add other causes in the future).
+In GID, we measure the biodiversity loss caused by land use, climate change, air pollution, water pollution, and water use.
 See table for indicators.

 How do we estimate biodiversity impact?
-Firstly, we look at emissions of GHG and pollutants, and at land use.
+Firstly, we look at emissions of GHG, emissions of pollutants, water use and land use.
 Afterwards, we translate them into relative species loss for different biomes.
 Finally, we monetise following the True Price method.